Traditional beekeeping

 Rationale - Significance

-inscription of the element (Traditional Beekeeping Method With Movable-comb Hives) in the Hellenic Inventory of Intangible Cultural Heritage.
+The action has additional value for the inscription of the element (Traditional Beekeeping Movable-comb Methods) in the Hellenic Inventory of Intangible Cultural Heritage.

 Apiary with movable-comb hives in Sfakia (Crete), 1921